targetcoders/prisma-commands/README.md

 Creates the `prisma/` folder, a starter `schema.prisma`, and a `.env` template.
 Run this once when you first add Prisma to a project.

 ---
+## 2. Edit `schema.prisma`

+Open `prisma/schema.prisma` and define your `model` types, datasource (database connection), and generator (Prisma Client).

+No command here — this is where you design your DB blueprint.

+---